chmarsaws/realtime-web-analytics-workshop/module-4/README.md

 4. Create a pump that takes the incoming records where the **custom_metric_name** is **page_load_time** and calculate an average over a one minute window.
 <details>
 <summary><strong>SQL Statement (expand for code)</strong></summary><p>

+Leave the existing SQL in the editor and add the following to the end of the existing SQL statements.

 ```SQL
 CREATE OR REPLACE PUMP "PAGELOAD_PUMP" AS